 A Lasting Power of Attorney (LPA) for Property & Financial Affairs is something we should all have as soon as we have any financial responsibilities.

 A.R.K.
 Lasting Powers & Wills offers a professional and friendly service to help you and your loved ones make your LPA.
-Based in Stevenage, we work across north and mid-Herts.
+Our family-run service is based in Stevenage, we working across north and mid-Herts.

 If you are a business owner then you may need two Property & Financial LPAs – one for your personal affairs and another for the business.
 (A commercial LPA will ensure that your business can continue to run if you weren’t well enough to do banking/pay bills etc).